Drowning in crude, U.S. drillers say Trump strategic reserve plan is no lifeline

-NEW YORK (Reuters) - President Donald Trump’s plan to fill the U.S. emergency crude oil stockpile has become the centerpiece of his administration’s strategy to shield drillers from a meltdown in energy demand - but company officials and industry groups said the program will not be enough.
+NEW YORK (Reuters) - President Donald Trump’s plan to fill the U.S. emergency crude oil stockpile has become the centerpiece of his administration’s strategy to shield drillers from a meltdown in energy demand - but company officials and industry groups say the program will not be enough.

-Trump announced his intention to fill the U.S. Strategic Petroleum Reserve “to the top” on March 13 as global oil prices went into freefall during the coronavirus outbreak as governments issued stay-at-home orders that have obliterated fuel demand.
+Trump announced his intention to fill the U.S. Strategic Petroleum Reserve “to the top” on March 13 as global oil prices went into freefall amid the coronavirus outbreak as governments issued stay-at-home orders that have obliterated fuel demand.

-But drillers are now balking at the government’s offer to take their oil.
+But some drillers are now balking at the government’s offer to take their oil.
 Company officials and traders have cited the difficulty of transporting it from inland fields to delivery sites on the Gulf Coast, and worries that placing it in the reserve’s vast salt caverns could compromise its quality.

 They also worry that the program is too small.
 Global oil demand generally averages about 100 million barrels per day, but the pandemic is estimated to have cut that by about a fifth.

 While major oil-producing nations led by Saudi Arabia have cut output and companies are closing wells, the oversupply is projected to linger for months or years leading to waves of bankruptcies in the U.S. energy industry.

 “I don’t see (the SPR program) providing a significant benefit to the masses in Texas,” Ed Longanecker, president of the Texas Independent Producers and Royalty Owners Association.